Creating Powerful Habits

 One also needs to understand that in order to change a habit, it is wiser to identify a new habit and replace it with the old habit.
 I was a chain smoker and I realized that I need to quit smoking.
-I have quit smoking before and so I know myself what it takes for me to come back.
+I have quit smoking before and so I know what it takes for me to come back.
 Earlier, I quit smoking multiple times and haven't replaced my old habit with any new habit.
-So, I have always started back smoking and found solace in it.
+So, I have always started back to smoking and found solace in it.

 Find a new habit that you want to inculcate.
 In my case, I chose to hit the gym and start my workout routine which was long pending.
-I was a college weight lifter and an athlete who did 100 meters and 200 meters sprint.
-In order to start my work out and sustain, I need to quit smoking.
+I was a college weight lifter and an athlete who did 100 meters and 200 meters sprints.
+In order to start my workout and sustain it, I need to quit smoking.

-On my previous blog on anxiety, I have discussed why it is necessary to focus on what you want as an outcome.
+In my previous blog on anxiety, I discussed why it is necessary to focus on what you want as an outcome.
 So, I used my workout routine to push me to stop smoking.
 You may think that I talk like quitting is an easier task.
-I coach myself on things that I usually want to experiment, and I help people with what I have learned myself.
+I coach myself on things that I usually want to experiment with, and I help people with what I have learned myself.
 It always helps in my coaching.
 It isn’t easy by looking at the surface level, but it will be easy if you do it the right way.

-Finding and deciding how to stop bad habits addictions
+Finding and deciding how to stop bad habits and addictions

-- Ask yourself on what are the things that are associated with my addiction or the habit and list them down.
-For a smoker, the association of smoking could be temporary elimination of stress and maybe showing off or could be the feel-good factor because of the pleasurable sensations.
+- Ask yourself what are the things that are associated with your addiction or habit and list them down.
+For a smoker, the association of smoking could be temporary elimination of stress and maybe showing off, or could be the feel-good factor because of the pleasurable sensations.
 Note down the association related to pleasure.

-- Ask yourself again on the associations to the quitting of the habit.
+- Ask yourself again about the associations to quitting the habit.
 For a smoker, quitting could be associated with the pain of not having a smoke or the pain of not getting a pleasurable feeling.
 Note down the associations related to the pain.